*****UPDATE 11 February 2018. Reprint available with altered COVER****

 - Thames School of Mines 1886 to 1954: Located on Cochrane Street, buildings now part of museum complex.

-- Waiokaraka School later known as Central School 1879 to c1971: Officially opened on the 15 May 1879 and was called Waiokaraka School.
+- Waiokaraka School later known as Central School 1879 to December 1971: Officially opened on the 15 May 1879 and was called Waiokaraka School.
 (Sometimes written as Waio-Karaka).
+Located on Cochrane Street, and to east of Martha Street.
+Later grounds included land adjacent to Pollen Street.
+Now the site of retirement village and the Thames Historical Museum.